 - In 1890, Horace A. Lowe learned that by putting the fabric under tension, as it passed through a SH solution (as shown below), shrinking of the textile was dramatically reduced.

 - Other attributes of the cotton were also improved.
 Because the weave of the mercerized fabric is tightened up during this process, the tensile strength of the fabric is increased.

 - Textiles that have undergone mercerizing also become smoother and shinier in appearance.
 Both of these attributes are considered desirable in bed linen fabrics.

 Vero Linens mercerizes all of our bed sheets to provide our customers with the finest luxury linens on the market today.
 We also offer feather and down sleeping pillows, striped duvet covers, and more fine bed linens that will enhance your overall sleeping experience.
 Check out Vero Linens today and upgrade your future in bed.

-To shop for the finest Italian luxury bedding click on the below shop button.
+Shop for the finest Italian luxury bedding below.